Enroll Cisco IOS managed gateways to Webex Cloud

 Consider the following when configuring your router for use with a connector application:

-• IOS XE uses proxy ARP to route traffic to the guest shell.
-Don’t disable this feature by configuring no ip proxy-arp.
+IOS XE uses proxy ARP to route traffic to the guest shell.
+Don’t configure no ip proxy-arp comand to disable this feature.

-• Don’t use Network Address Translation (NAT) on platforms that are configured for CUBE.
+Don’t use Network Address Translation (NAT) on platforms that are configured for a Cisco Unified Border Element (CUBE).
 Therefore, configure the connector application with a routable IP address.
 That is, it can’t share the router interface address.

 Prepare your device for a gateway enrollment:

-• IP addresses, usernames, and passwords for the devices that you want to configure.
+IP address, username, and password for the devices that you want to configure.

-• Survivability Gateways—Cisco IOS XE Cupertino 17.9.3a or later
+Survivability Gateways—Cisco IOS XE Dublin 17.12.3 or later

 If the bootflash of your router is 4GB and there's less than 2GB of available capacity (the minimum capacity), delete all IOS binary (.bin) images except the one that is currently running.
 After you delete the files, free up extra space.